-A PageRank is a trademark of Google and patent of Stanford University that was developed by Larry Page and Sergey Brin and began being developed in 1995.
-PageRank helps sort web pages on the Internet by running the page through an algorithm and giving it a numerical weight that is used to sort results when a user uses the Google search engine.
+A PageRank is a trademark of Google and a Stanford University patent developed by Larry Page and Sergey Brin and began being developed in 1995.
+PageRank helps sort web pages on the Internet by running them through an algorithm and giving it a numerical weight.
+This "weight" is then used to sort results when a user uses the Google search engine.

 What determines PageRank?

-A PageRank is determined by different factors, although it is not officially disclosed below is a listing of some factors believed to increase or decrease the overall PageRank.
+A PageRank is determined by different factors.
+Although it is not official, the list below contains some factors believed to increase or decrease the overall PageRank.

-- By far the most important factor is how many pages link to the page.
+- The most important factor is how many pages link to the page.
 Pages with higher PageRank values that link to the page give that page a higher value.

-- Quantity of keywords matched with the search query, their position on the page, and in some cases how they are formatted (e.g. bold).
-Also, keywords matched in the domain and other parts of the page URL (e.g. directory and file) are believed to play a factor in PageRank.
+- The number of keywords matched with the search query, their position on the page, and in some cases, how they are formatted (e.g., bold).
+Also, keywords matched in the domain and other parts of the page URL (uniform resource locator), like the directory and file, are believed to play a factor.